saketharsh/ScInterpreter/README.md

-# cs653project
+# ScInterpreter
-Course Project for CS 653 (Functional Progarmming)
+Scheme Interpreter in Haskell written as Course Project for CS 653 (Functional Progarmming)

 ## Dependencies
 Install cabal for package management in Haskell.